cmenon12/sporty-shoes-shopping/WRITEUP.md

 spring.datasource.password=root
 ```

-The database should be created with the command `CREATE DATABASE IF NOT EXISTS SportyShoes;`.
-The
-database tables will be created when the application is run.
+The database `SportyShoes` is created when the application is first run.

 ## Project Structure